quasilyte/inltest/README.md

 Usually should be used inside your tests, so you can see that some functions are not inlineable anymore due to, for example, cost increase during the last refactoring.

+> Note: please don't try to interpret returned "not inlined resons" slice.
+> Its contents may change from one Go version to another.
+> The only information you can safely rely on is whether function
+> is inlineable or not.
+And usually you want all functions from the
+> input map to be inlineable (otherwise why would you include them)?

 ## Installation

 ```bash